20 Worst Tourist Traps in Michigan

 This Cedar Fair amusement park markets itself as Michigan’s largest.
 The park features 60 rides including seven roller coasters.

-Why It’s On This List: Enthusiasts rank it among the worst Cedar Fair parks, with many calling it a “discount Cedar Point” that disappoints visitors.
+Why It’s On This List: Theme park enthusiasts rank it among the more modest Cedar Fair parks, with many describing it as a smaller-scale version that doesn’t quite match expectations.

 15. Tahquamenon Falls